LUNAR SURFACE – It’s been called the greatest achievement in human history.

 A week later, he suggested a second edit.
 He wanted the phrase to read, “We came in peace under God for all mankind,” a nod to both the Almighty and the national motto: One Nation Under God.
 NASA balked, the space agency’s administrator Thomas Paine told the Orlando Sentinel in 1989.
 They felt a reference to the motto of the United States and more directly, a mention of God, took away from the universal message they were going for.
 In the end, it was a moot point because the plaque was already attached to the lunar lander and securely tucked away and ready for launch.

 Though there is no overt reference to God on that plaque as it still sits on the moon, there is still a subtle nod in the date: July 1969, A.D. (anno Domini, medieval Latin for “in the year of the Lord”).

-There is also Buzz Aldrin’s observance of the Lord’s Supper on the lunar surface (see story on page 12), a private act of worship in the hours of waiting between the touchdown of the lunar lander and Armstrong’s historic steps.
+There is also Buzz Aldrin’s observance of the Lord’s Supper on the lunar surface (see related story), a private act of worship in the hours of waiting between the touchdown of the lunar lander and Armstrong’s historic steps.

 An estimated 600 million people watched the climactic moments on television that hot summer night, with untold millions of those praying as they gathered around television sets all around the planet.
 Then there’s the very nature of that planet, the moon, and the stars that litter the sky; all evidence of God’s creative hand, seen from a perspective unimaginable to human minds since God first breathed life into dust.